heretical.com

 Needless to say, this neurotic atmosphere placed an enormous burden on males.
 It was this adverse environment which was the main reason I returned to Britain, to preserve my sanity.

-A rather more significant incident occurred in Rotterdam on 21 August 1993.
-A young Moroccan-immigrant girl fell out of a boat and noisily drowned in a shallow, man-made boating lake while a couple of hundred people looked on.
+A significant incident occurred in Barendrecht near Rotterdam on 21 August 1993.
+It was reported that a young Moroccan-immigrant girl fell out of a boat and noisily drowned in a shallow, man-made boating lake while a couple of hundred people looked on.
 There was much soppy self-recrimination about it in the Dutch press in the days subsequently.

 An aside: Response Displacement